dotnet/EntityFramework.Docs/entity-framework/core/modeling/relational/columns.md

 ## Conventions

-By convention, each property will be setup to map to a column with the same name as the property.
+By convention, each property will be set up to map to a column with the same name as the property.

 ## Data Annotations